microsoft/PowerBI-Developer-Samples/Java/README.md

     7. There should be a Tomcat server now in the Servers tab

 1. To import project,
-Click File > Open Project from File System > Click on Directory > Select [PowerBIEmbedding](Embed%20for%20your%20customers/PowerBIEmbedding) folder > Finish
+Click File > Open Project from File System > Click on Directory > Select [AppOwnsData](./Embed%20for%20your%20customers/AppOwnsData) folder > Finish

 2. Let Maven finish automatically downloading the dependencies in background.

 3. Add Tomcat server to the project
-    1. Right click __PowerBIEmbedding__ (project's name) from Project Explorer and then click __Properties__
+    1. Right click __AppOwnsData__ (project's name) from Project Explorer and then click __Properties__
     2. Select __Targeted Runtimes__
     3. Select __Apache Tomcat__ from the list
     4. Click on Apply and Close

-4. Fill in the required parameters in [Config.java](Embed%20for%20your%20customers/PowerBIEmbedding/src/main/java/com/embedsample/appownsdata/config/Config.java) file related to AAD app, Power BI report, workspace, and user account information.
+4. Fill in the required parameters in [Config.java](./Embed%20for%20your%20customers/AppOwnsData/src/main/java/com/embedsample/appownsdata/config/Config.java) file related to AAD app, Power BI report, workspace, and user account information.

 5. Run the project
     1. Right click project's name from Project Explorer
     2. Select Run As > __Run on Server__
     3. Select the created server and click __Finish__
     4. http://localhost:8080/appownsdatasample should open in browser

+#### Supported browsers:

+1. Google Chrome

+2. Microsoft Edge Chromium

+3. Mozilla Firefox

 ## Important